shahidsh7443/charity/README.md

 In this project we have implemented the concept of file upload and mail sending.

 # Database Connectivity
-Create a database named "upload" and create a table named "tbl_uploads" with following fields.
+Create a database named "upload" and create a table named "tbl_uploads" with following fields.(If you want a new Databse name and Table name then update the info in dbconfig.php file)

 CREATE TABLE `tbl_uploads` (`id` int(11) NOT NULL, `file` varchar(100) NOT NULL,